osagha/arhu299/pages/syllabus.md

 ### Mental Health
 If mental health challenges are keeping you from doing your best, the university provides [Counseling](https://counseling.umd.edu/) and [Behavioral Health Services](https://health.umd.edu/behavioral-health).
 The earlier you reach out, the more you can benefit from these resources.

+## Disability Accommodations

+Students with disabilities are very welcome in this class.
+If you require accommodations, please contact me as soon as possible.
+For more information about disability accommodations at UMD, please see the [ADS webpage](https://ads.umd.edu/).